 What to Know About Medicare and Vision Care (2024)

 Your doctor’s status with Medicare can affect your costs, too.
 For example, if you use a doctor who doesn’t work with any Medicare program, you’ll have to pay all the costs directly, and Medicare won’t pay for any.

 Some doctors will accept the Medicare rate on a case-by-case basis, but they might make you pay the entire amount upfront instead of waiting for Medicare to pay its share.
-You can submit those claims to Medicare for reimbursem*nt, but your doctor might not help you or submit claims on your behalf.
+You can submit those claims to Medicare for reimbursement, but your doctor might not help you or submit claims on your behalf.
 Your doctor can also charge up to an extra 15% of the Medicare amount.

+What to Know About Medicare and Vision Care (2024)